Algorithms and Theory for Supervised Gradual Domain Adaptation: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:main}}

-To simplify the notation, we let $f(x, y) = \ell(h(x), y)$ and denote the function class of $f$, $\mathcal{F}$ such that $f \in \mathcal{F}$.
-We first state a few results from non-stationary time series analysis \cite{kuznetsov2020discrepancy}, which are used in our theorem. \begin{lem}[Corollary 2 \cite{kuznetsov2020discrepancy}] For any $\delta>0$, with probability at least $1-\delta$,
+To simplify the notation, we let $f(x, y) = \ell(h(x), y)$ and denote the function class of $f$ as $\mathcal{F}$.
+We first state a few results from non-stationary time series analysis \citep{kuznetsov2020discrepancy}, which are used in our theorem. \begin{lem}[Corollary 2 \citet{kuznetsov2020discrepancy}] For any $\delta>0$, with probability at least $1-\delta$,